 (Another note about weapons: I’m a fan of the TV show NCIS, which airs in Canada on Global Network TV.
-If you are also a fan of this show, and you are observing Gibbs Rule Number 9, "Never go anywhere without a knife," mention the knife to the border guard, and show it to him, and tell him you have it to use as a tool in case of emergency, and that you do not plan to use it as a weapon.
-Do NOT mention the words "Rule Number 9" or quote said rule, or else he'll observe his Rule Number 1: Do not let this jackass into your country, eh?
+If you are also a fan of this show, and you usually observe Gibbs Rule Number 9, "Never go anywhere without a knife," leave it at home.
+If you really think you're going to need it -- as a tool -- mention the knife to the border guard, and show it to him, and tell him you have it to use as a tool in case of emergency, and that you do not plan to use it as a weapon.
+Do not mention the words "Rule Number 9" or quote said rule, or else he'll observe his Rule Number 1: Do not let this jackass into your country, eh?
 And another thing: Border guards, and the Royal Canadian Mounted Police, most likely will observe a variation on Gibbs Rule Number 23: "Never mess with a Mountie's Tim Hortons coffee if you want to live.")

 And if you can speak French, don't try to impress the Customs officials with it.
 Or the locals, for that matter.
 You're going into Ontario, not Quebec.
-And even if you were going into Quebec, they're not going to be impressed.
+(And even if you were going into Quebec, they're not going to be impressed by your ability to speak their first language.)
 A, People of French descent are a minority west of Quebec (although singers Alanis Morrissette and Avril Lavigne are both Franco-Ontarians); and, B, They can probably speak English, let alone French, and possibly another language or two, better than you can.
 If you try to speak French in Toronto, you won't sound like you're from Montreal, and you certainly won't sound like you're from Paris.
 You'll sound like a smartass.
-If you speak French well.
+That's if you speak French well.
 If you don't, you'll sound like a damn fool.

 When crossing back into the U.S., in addition to what you would have to declare on the way in (if you still have any of it), you would have to declare items you purchased and are carrying with you upon return, items you bought in duty-free shops or (if you flew) on the plane, and items you intend to sell or use in your business, including business merchandise that you took out of the United States on your trip.
 There are other things, but, since you're just going for baseball, they probably won't apply to you.
-Just in case, check this link: http://www.cbp.gov/xp/cgov/travel/vacation/kbyg/what_you_declare.xml
+Just in case, check the Canadian Customs website I linked to above.

 The most common route from Buffalo to Toronto, however, is to go north on I-190, the Thruway’s Niagara Extension, to Niagara Falls.
 After you go through Customs, the road will become Ontario Provincial Highway 405, which eventually flows into the Queen Elizabeth Way.

-If you make 3 rest stops – I would recommend at or near Scranton and Syracuse, and count Customs, where they will have a restroom and vending machines – and if you don’t do anything stupid at Customs, such as fail to produce your passport, flash a weapon, say you watch South Park (a show with a vendetta against Canada for some reason) or call Sidney Crosby a cheating, diving pansy (even though he is one) – the trip should take about 11 hours.
-Though that could become 12, because Toronto traffic is every bit as bad as New York traffic.
+If you make 3 rest stops – I would recommend at or near Scranton and Syracuse, and count Customs, where they will have a restroom and vending machines – and if you don’t do anything stupid at Customs, such as fail to produce your passport, or flash a weapon, or say you watch South Park (a show with a vendetta against Canada for some reason), or call Sidney Crosby a cheating, diving pansy (even though he is one) – the trip should take about 11 hours.
+Though that could become 12, because Toronto traffic is every bit as bad as traffic in New York, Boston and Washington.
 I am serious, and don’t call me Shirley: Toronto traffic is awful.

 Toronto does have a subway, Canada’s oldest, opened in 1954 and known as “the Rocket.”
-(I’m sure Montrealers loved that, since it was the nickname of their beloved hockey star Maurice Richard, well before baseball’s Roger Clemens was even born.)
+(I’ll bet Montrealers hated that, since it was the nickname of their beloved hockey star Maurice Richard, well before baseball’s Roger Clemens was even born.)
 Along with Philadelphia, it's one of the last 2 subway systems in North America that still uses tokens rather than a farecard system such as New York's MetroCard.
-The fare is C$3.00, about US$3.13, so it's more expensive that most U.S. systems.
+The fare is C$3.00, about US$3.07, so it's more expensive that most U.S. systems.
 But it's fast, frequent, and clean.
-A Daypass is C$10.00, or US$10.43.
+A Daypass is C$10.50, or US$10.75.

-Getting to the Rogers Centre, formerly known as the SkyDome, is not going to be fun.
+Getting to Rogers Centre, formerly known as SkyDome (under both names, they hate it when you use the definite article "the" in its name), is not going to be fun.
 The subway doesn’t go to the dome.
 The closest stop is the one for Union Station.
 And the city’s famed streetcars are no help, either.
-It’s a great city for public transportation, unless you’re going to the Rogers Centre or the CN Tower, which are only the 2 biggest tourist attractions in the city, and right next-door to each other – somebody called them a sperm-and-egg pairing.
-(I’d say they’re the 2 biggest tourist attractions in the Province of Ontario, or even the entire country, but, as I said, you’ll have to pass Niagara Falls.)
+It’s a great city for public transportation, unless you’re going to Rogers Centre or the CN Tower, which are only the 2 biggest tourist attractions in the city, and right next-door to each other.
+(When SkyDome opened in 1989, somebody called them a sperm-and-egg pairing.)
+I’d say they’re the 2 biggest tourist attractions in the Province of Ontario, or even the entire country, but, as I said, you’ll have to pass Niagara Falls.

 The stadium is, theoretically, just 3 blocks away from Union Station, down Front Street West: York, Simcoe, John.
 But it’s going to seem like a long walk.
 (Trust me, I’ve done it.)
-And Front Street West is perhaps the most touristy street in the entire country, much as Broadway in Midtown Manhattan is in New York.
+And Front Street West is perhaps the most touristy street in the entire country, much as Broadway in Midtown Manhattan is.